chronark/swapchain/docs/docs/product-documentation.md

 #### 2.2.3.
 UX style guide

-The first draft of the UI mockup can be found with the following link: https://framer.com/share/swapchain-8fTM7MfGO6B5Axijk3Dy.
+A draft of the UI mockup can be found with the following link: https://framer.com/share/swapchain-8fTM7MfGO6B5Axijk3Dy.

 ### 2.3.
 Architecture descriptions